NY's Peaking Plant Problem

 Obscure energy contract language can also create unintended consequences that may affect a client’s operations.
 This is especially evident during critical events, like the sale of a business, when operational changes or extreme weather cause significant usage variations, when a contract expires to a default rate, or when a client accidentally books overlapping supply agreements.
 Few clients have the necessary time or in-house expertise to thoroughly understand, challenge, and negotiate with suppliers the more nuanced details of the agreement, which often requires complex mathematical modeling and deep legal knowledge of the energy space.

 A large part of 5’s success in helping clients comes from the team’s contract review and negotiation team.
-Led by Chief Risk Officer and Co-Founder, Jon Moore, 5’s experts understand the interdependence of contract terms and legal language used throughout an energy agreement.
+Led by Chief Strategy Officer and Co-Founder, Jon Moore, 5’s experts understand the interdependence of contract terms and legal language used throughout an energy agreement.
 In fact, at the onset of deregulation, Jon Moore served as the COO for Constellation New Energy, a role where he utilized his Yale law degree to create some of the original supply agreements in the deregulated energy industry.
 Together, the team at 5 leverages its combined expertise to guide and advise clients on contract differences between various offers and reviews specific contract details, including assisting with any existing supply agreements as well.

 Contact Us to learn more about how 5 can help with reviewing and negotiating your power contracts.